-All medication must be kept in the school clinic.
-Students are to report to the clinic at the time scheduled to receive the medication.
+All medication must be kept in the school office.
+Students are to report to the office at the time scheduled to receive the medication.
 Medication will be administered only by designated personnel and in accordance with the physician's instructions.